chorpler/ADUSBCIM-USBCableChecker2/README.md

 - ** OLED display display part **

-If both the VBUS and GND ** ** of the cable connected to the side A and the B side are connected, the display of the total ** ** of the VBUS line and the GND line resistance value is displayed on the display.
+If both VBUS and GND of the cable connected to the A side and B side are connected, the total resistance value of the VBUS line and GND line resistance value will be displayed on the display.

-When a type C plug with a built -in resistance is connected to the plug, the pred -up/pull -down resistance value connected to the CC and the maximum permissive current that is notified to the connection device according to it is displayed.
+When a type C plug with a built-in resistor is connected inside the plug, the value of the pull-up / pull-down resistor connected to the CC and the maximum allowable current value notified to the connected device corresponding to it are displayed.

-If the 10k pull-down resistance is detected, it is determined as a Marked cable.
+If a 10k pull-down resistor is detected, it is judged as a MARKED cable.

 ## OLED display display

 ### [Resistance value]

-The total resistance of the GND line and the VBUS line.
+The total resistance of the GND line and VBUS line.

-This includes USB plug-connector contact resistance.The unit is millimeters, and the accuracy is ± 15 %.
+This includes USB plug-connector contact resistance.
+The unit is milliohms (mΩ) and the accuracy is ±15%.

-The measurement limit is 1100mΩ, and more than that is displayed as "High".
+The measurement limit value is 1100 mΩ, and above that, "HIGH" is displayed.

-### [UP10K/Source 3.0a]
+### [UP10K / SOURCE 3.0A]

-Have a 10kΩ resistor connected between VBUS-CC in the C plug.
+It has a 10kΩ resistor connected between VBUS and CC in the C plug.

-The host recognizes the USB device as the 3A current supply capacity.
+Makes the USB device recognize that the host can supply a current of 3A.

-The cable with this resistance value in the plug is out of USB standard.
+Cables with resistance of this resistance value inside the plug are not USB standard.

-### [UP22K/Source 1.5a]
+### [UP22K / SOURCE 1.5A]

-Have a 22kΩ resistor connected between VBUS-CC in the C plug.
+It has a 22kΩ resistor connected between VBUS and CC in the C plug.

-The host recognizes the USB device as a 1.5A current supply capacity.
+Makes the USB device recognize that the host has a current supply capacity of 1.5A.

-The cable with this resistance value in the plug is out of USB standard.
+Cables with resistance of this resistance value inside the plug are not USB standard.

-### [UP56K/SOURCE 0.5A]
+### [UP56K / SOURCE 0.5A]

-Have a 56kΩ resistor connected between VBUS-CC in the C plug.
+It has a 56kΩ resistor connected between VBUS and CC in the C plug.

-The host recognizes the USB device as a 0.5A current supply capacity.
+Makes the USB device recognize that the host has a current supply capacity of 0.5A.

-This is the only value of the built -in connector -built -up resistance allowed by the USB standard.
+This is the only pull-up resistor with a built-in connector that is permitted by the USB standard.

-### [DOWN1K/E-MARKED]
+### [DOWN1K / E-MARKED]

-Have a 1kΩ resistor connected between GND-VConn in the C plug.
+It has a 1kΩ resistor connected between GND and VCONN in the C plug.

-This will notify the connection destination USB device that it is a built -in e -marker IC cable.
+This notifies the connected USB device that it is a cable with a built-in E marker IC.

-### [DOWN5.1K/SINK 0.5A]
+### [DOWN5.1K / SINK 0.5A]

-Have a 5.1kΩ resistor connected between GND-CC in the C plug.
+It has a 5.1kΩ resistor connected between GND and CC in the C plug.

-As a result, the connection USB device works as a host if possible.
+This allows the connected USB device to act as a host if possible.

 ### [OTG ENABLE]

-Although it is not a resistor, it lights up when the GND-ID terminal of the mini-b and micro-b connector is short.
+Although it is not a resistor, it lights up when the GND-ID terminals of the Mini-B and Micro-B connectors are short-circuited.

-As a result, the connection USB device works as a host if possible.
+This allows the connected USB device to act as a host if possible.

 ### [SHELL-GND SHORT(SIDE)]

-It is displayed when the plug shell is conducted with GND.In (), the connector on the controlled side represents either A, B.
+Displayed when the plug shell is connected to GND.
+The numbers in parentheses indicate whether the connector on the conducting side is A or B.

-If the connectors on both sides are conducted, it will be displayed as A & B.
+If the connectors on both sides are conducting, A & B is displayed.

-In the Type C-C cable, it is stipulated that the GND and the shell are connected by the standard.
+For type C-C cables, the standard stipulates that GND and the shell are connected.

 ### [SHIELD CONNECT]